pengchengintelligence/MoeSpeechDetector/README.md

-# Code-SARL
+#  SARL: SUBJECT-ADAPTIVE RELIABILITY LEARNING FOR MULTIMODAL SPEECH-BASED COGNITIVE IMPAIRMENT DETECTION

-This repository contains the official implementation of **Code-SARL**, a multimodal framework for cognitive impairment detection using speech and text representations extracted from pretrained foundation models.
+This repository contains the official implementation of **SARL**, a multimodal framework for cognitive impairment detection using speech and text representations extracted from pretrained foundation models.

 ---